paulkarpenko/us-code-ui/uscode/title-47-telecommunications/chapter-005-wire-or-radio-communication.md

 1992—Subsec. (b)(2)(C).
 Pub.
 L. 102–556 added subpar.
 (C).

+#### Effective Date of 2019 Amendment; Applicability
+Pub.
+L. 116–105, § 3(b), Dec.
+30, 2019, 133 Stat.
+3276, provided that: “The amendments made by this section [amending this section] shall not affect any action or proceeding commenced before and pending on the date of the enactment of this Act [Dec.
+30, 2019].”

 #### Effective Date of 2018 Amendment
 Pub.
 L. 115–141, div.
 P, title V, § 503(a)(5), Mar.
 23, 2018, 132 Stat.
 1092, provided that: “The amendments made by this subsection [amending this section] shall take effect on the date that is 6 months after the date on which the Commission [Federal Communications Commission] prescribes regulations under paragraph (4) [set out as a note under this section].”
+[Regulations adopted by Order of Federal Communications Commission released Aug.
+5, 2019, with final rule effective Feb.
+5, 2020, see 84 F.R.
+45669.]

 #### Effective Date of 2003 Amendment
 Amendment by Pub.
 L. 108–187 effective Jan.
 1, 2004, see section 16 of Pub.
 L. 108–187, set out as an Effective Date note under [section 7701 of Title 15](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section7701&num=0&edition=prelim), Commerce and Trade.